-THE PERSON NAMED IN 1.
-Title 2.
+1. Title 2.
 Characters 3.
 Roles 4.
 Location 5.
 Structure 6.
 Set and props 7.
-Audience response The state of the s What have you called your play?
-Why? names and role in the story?
+Audience response you called ages of the characters?
+Who plays role in the story?
 What drama taking place?
-How do we know this? happens in the beginning, of set .
-How do you want the audience to feel in the beginning, the middle and at the end?
+How do we know this? the beginning, furniture, objects to show where the scene is How do you want the audience to feel in the beginning, the middle and at the end?